Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Once your NVC expedite request is approved without conditions (or the conditions have been completed), then the next step is for the beneficiary to prepare for the interview.
 The beneficiary should bring the following documents with them to the U.S. Consulate abroad:

-If a visa is not available, unfortunately there is nothing that NVC can do to expedite the petition.
-Immigrant visa processing is governed by the Immigration and Nationality Act of 1952, as amended, which controls availability of visas.
-There is no provision within the law that would allow the Department of State to issue a visa to someone for whom a visa is unavailable.
+If a visa is not available, unfortunately, there is nothing that NVC can do to expedite the petition.
+Immigrant visa processing is governed by the Immigration and Nationality Act of 1952, as amended, which controls the availability of visas.
+No provision within the law would allow the Department of State to issue a visa to someone for whom a visa is unavailable.

 Complete Your Family Green Card Application Today